jun-xiao-mainlinestem/2026base/readme.md

 ## Target Audience

-This library is designed specifically for **middle school robotics teams** who are getting started with VEX V5 c++ programming and do not have odometry (tracking wheel) setups.
+This library is designed specifically for teams who are getting started with VEX V5 c++ programming and **do not have odometry (tracking wheel) setups**.
 Advanced high school teams often use comprehensive libraries like [JAR-Template](https://github.com/JacksonAreaRobotics/JAR-Template) and [LemLib](https://github.com/LemLib/LemLib) that provide features such as path following and pure pursuit.
-In contrast, this template focuses on simplicity and ease of use, allows teams to quickly get their robot operational without the complexity of advanced positioning systems.
+In contrast, this template focuses on simplicity and ease of use, allowing teams to quickly get their robot operational without the complexity of advanced positioning systems.

 It provides essential PID driving controls, a simple autonomous code structure, and a straightforward robot configuration that allows teams to quickly extend and adapt the core functionality to their specific needs.
-The built-in test mode allows teams to step through and test all of their autonomous routines during driver control, providing an alternative way to debug and iterate on their logic without having to re-download the program or use the field switch.
+The built-in test mode allows teams to step through and test all of their autonomous routines during driver control, providing an alternative way to debug and iterate on their logic without having to re-build mulitple programs or use the field switch.
 Finally, the companion **web application** for robot remote driving via form or speech input on mobile devices add a fun and interactive dimension to controlling a VEX robot beyond V5RC competitions.

 ## Installation
 *   **Prerequisites:** Before you begin, make sure: